hapax/hapax.github.io/assets/chuzenji.md

 Appropriately enough, on the day I arrived, Chuzenji was swaddled in a blanket of fog and almost invisible; I was in the town, but it was nowhere to be seen.
-I was on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, and Chuzenji was little more than a pitstop.
+Initially, it was no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk.
-But the mass of cloud had also settled onto the adjoining plateaus, so Iwould see very little from the boardwalk.
+But the mass of cloud had settled onto the adjoining plateaus, and I would see very little from the boardwalk.
 I decided to explore the town instead.

 <figure>